 ANSWER

-Answer: C) According to the Undersecretariat of International Economic Relations, imports of inputs to combat Covid totaled US$2,377 million in the first eight months of this year.
+Answer: C) According to the Undersecretary of International Economic Relations, imports of supplies to combat Covid totaled US$2.377 billion in the first eight months of this year.
 This represents more than 4% of total imports of goods for the period.
-The inputs came mainly from China, USA, Germany, India, France, South Korea, Ireland, Argentina and Malaysia, all countries with which Chile has free trade agreements, SUBREI emphasizes.
+The supplies came mainly from China, the US, Germany, India, France, South Korea, Ireland, Argentina, and Malaysia, all countries with which Chile has free trade agreements, SUBREI points out.